MicrosoftDocs/azure-media-services/media-services/azure-media-player/azure-media-player-writing-plugins.md

 ### Integrated Plugins ###

  There are currently two plugins baked into AMP: the [time-tip](http://sr-test.azurewebsites.net/Tests/Plugin%20Gallery/plugins/timetip/example.html) and [hotkeys](http://sr-test.azurewebsites.net/Tests/Plugin%20Gallery/plugins/hotkeys/example.html).
 These plugins were originally developed to be modular plugins for the player but are now included into the player source code.

-### Plugin Gallery ###

-The [plugin gallery](https://aka.ms/ampplugins) has several plugins that the community has already contributed for features like time-line markers, zoom, analytics and more.
-The page provides accesses to the plugins and instructions on how to set it up as well as a demo that shows the plugin in action.
-If you create a cool plugin that you think should be included in our gallery, feel free to submit it so we can check it out.